locusts-r-us/locusts/src/packages/locusts/README.md

 ## Description

-Locusts is a series of libraries that allows you to introduce locusts into your codebase.
-Why would you want to do that?
-I don't know.
+locusts is a member of a [series of libraries](https://github.com/locusts-r-us/locusts) that allows you to introduce locusts into your codebase.

 ## Installation